AHEC Scholars Program

 Community-based training requires scholars to complete a pre-approved rotation in a rural or underserved area of Maryland for a minimum of 40 hours annually.
 Scholars will receive hands-on training with a preceptor, engage with interdisciplinary healthcare providers, and become familiar with the multifaceted nature of health care in rural communities.

-40 hours of didactic education focused on the following six Core Topic Areas:
+40 hours of didactic education focused on the following eight Core Topic Areas:

 - Interprofessional Education